alextoft/sureflap/README.md

 (calls getDevices.php, then sets the lock mode of the flap)

 #### php setHubLedBrightness.php bright|dim|off
-(calls getDevices.php, then sets the LED brightness of the "ears" on the hub.
+(calls getDevices.php, then sets the LED brightness of the "ears" on the hub)

-More to come.
+Plenty more to come.
 Please don't piss and moan about the quality of the code - it's a Saturday afternoon hack over a few beers.